smg-automotive/components-pkg/migration-guide.md

 ### Namespace style components

-The following components now use the `namespace` style imports:
+The following components now use the `namespace` style imports[^1]:

+[^1]: We still expose individual parts as named exports (e.g. `TableRoot` and `TableCell`) to minimize the migration effort.
+However, those exports are deprecated and we intend to remove them in the future.

 #### `List`